 On Oct.
 6, 1989, The Prince George Citizen reported on the announcement of Hnatyshyn’s new role.

 “Ramon John Hnatyshyn, a political victim of Prime Minister Brian Mulroney’s free trade initiative, was rewarded with the ceremonial post of Governor-General today,” reads the front-page story.
 “The appointment takes effect early in 1990.
 Rising in Parliament to make the announcement, Mulroney said the former cabinet minister of Ukrainian descent is a representative of the cultural strength and diversity of Canada.”

 “He is known to all Canadians as a man of great warmth, civility and personal integrity,” said Mulroney.

 GG ACADEMIC MEDAL

 Hnatyshyn is depicted on a Governor General’s Academic Medal.
 With a bronze gilt, the medal’s obverse shows the right-facing conjoined busts of Hnatyshyn and his wife, Gerda.
 Inscribed is “GOUVERNEUR GÉNÉRAL – CANADA – GOVERNOR GENERAL” above and “RAMON JOHN HNATYSHYN – GERDA HNATYSHYN” below.
 The reverse illustrates the coat of arms of Hnatyshyn, who served as Governor-eneral between January 1990 and February 1995, with reeded edges on both sides.

-Hnatyshyn, a Saskatoon native, was the son of a senator and a former Conservative energy and justice minister.
+Hnatyshyn, a Saskatoon native, was the son of a senator as well as a former Conservative energy and justice minister.
 He was sworn into office on Jan.
 29, 1990.
 In 1992, he instituted the Governor General’s Performing Arts Awards.